Randomized Approach to Matrix Completion: Applications in Recommendation Systems and Image Inpainting: Numerical experiments

 \subsection{Synthetic data set}

-To evaluate the proposed CSMC method, we compared the performance of the Columns Selected Nuclear Norm algorithm with the exact Nuclear Norm (NN) minimization in a controlled setting.
-The goal of each experiment was to recover a random $300 \times 1000$ matrix $\mathbf{M}$ with the ratio of missing entries $\rho$.
+To evaluate the proposed CSMC method, we conducted experiments in a controlled synthetic environment and compared its performance against the above baselines.
+The goal of each experiment was to recover a random $n_1 \times n_2$ matrix $\mathbf{M}$ with the ratio of the observed entries $\rho$.
 To control the rank of $\mathbf{M}$ equal to $r$, the test matrix was generated as a product of the $n_1 \times r$ matrix $\mathbf{A}$ and $r \times n_2$ matrix $\mathbf{B}$.
 Matrices $\mathbf{A}$ and $\mathbf{B}$ were generated in two steps.
 In the first one, matrix entries were sampled from the normal distribution $\mathcal{N}(0, 1)$.
 In the second step, noise matrices with the ratio $0.3$ of non-zero entries were added to each matrix.